Injury Prevention Calverton Park, MO

 Most injuries fall into two categories:

-2. Acute injuries are injuries that happen because of a specific and sudden trauma.
-Examples include falling or a sudden impact by an object or another person.
+2. Acute injuries are injuries that happen suddenly.
+Examples include falling or receiving a blow.
 These can result in bruises, sprains and strains, broken bones, and dislocations.

 Injury Prevention Calverton Park, MO | Sports Therapy | Physical Therapy Near Calverton Park